ipaulin/ninja-forms-extension-age-field/readme.txt

 This plugin uses date picker field on front-end for adding date of birth, and converts birth date into age number.
 Input date format must be: mm/dd/yyy
 Ninja Forms plugin must be install prior Ninja Forms Age Field extension.

+It simply adds input field with date-picker on front-end, visitor is required to choose his birth date from calendar.
+When form is submitted, visitor age will be returned, instead of full date.

 == Installation ==